As NATO enters its eighth decade, Europe must think hard about what it wants from the alliance, writes Edward Knudsen.

 To be sure, NATO is still the most important pillar of European security and will remain so in both in the short and medium run.
 Filling all of the gaps in European defence capabilities is likely to take roughly 15 years.
 But political shifts—both within the alliance and beyond it—mean that European foreign policy goals may be increasingly hard to square with an un-hedged bet on NATO.
 EU aims of fostering democracy and political unity internally, ensuring economic growth, and avoiding great power competition may be increasingly incompatible with the alliance in the future.
 Europe would be wise to slowly shift away from reliance on NATO—but to do so quietly.

-Edward Knudsen is Dahrendorf Research Associate based at the Hertie School of Governance.
+Edward Knudsen is Research Associate at the Hertie School of Governance.